Dygmalab/DefyCommunications/docs/docs.md

 keyscanner will send a **CONNECTED** command to the Neuron to indicate that it is the first time the connection has been made.

-Each Xms a **IS_ALIVE** command will be sent to indicate that the communication is still open.
+Each 100ms a **IS_ALIVE** command will be sent to indicate that the communication is still open.
 And the rest of the commands are almost self explanatory.
 But will be explain in detail down below.

 ```cpp